LambdAurora/AurorasDecorations/README.md

   - Players and villagers can sleep in them.
   - Craft with 3 wools.
   - Do not set spawn point.
+- Small Log Piles
+  - Looks similar to campfire logs, but the ash part is replaced with more logs.
+  - Come in all wood types.
+  - Can be stacked.
 - Stumps
   - Cozy seat.
   - Made using logs in a sawmill.